-Nearby you’ll find a little of everything: fruit sellers (who are impossible to avoid in China), supermarkets, pharmacies, typical restaurants where you can taste local delicacies and much more.
-The average price for a single room with double bed and private bath goes from 60 to 70 yuan a night, breakfast not included.
+Nearby you’ll find a little of everything: fruit sellers (who are impossible to avoid in China), supermarkets, pharmacies, typical restaurants where you can taste local delicacies, and much more.
+The average price for a single room with a double bed and private bath goes from 60 to 70 yuan a night, breakfast not included.

 To book both transportation and a reservation at a hotel/hostel, you can use one of the many convenient and useful apps or Chinese websites.
 My first suggestion would be on the very popular Ctrip or Xiecheng 携程, which are starting to become well known in Europe and also have mobile versions.

 Valid alternatives are Tongcheng Yilong 同程艺龙 accessible from the WeChat Pay section, specifically services offered by third parties, and also Feizhu Luxing 飞猪旅行, an app that has gained ground in recent years.

 Even though it’s not a popular destination to spend a vacation for many, in my opinion, Ningbo is a city that is absolutely worth visiting.